JonatanLindh/kandidat/text/rapport/rapport.typ

 === Performance Benchmarking and Threshold Tuning #text(red)[Jonatan Klar] <physics-benchmarking-ref>
 To guide optimization efforts and make informed decisions about algorithm choices and parallelization strategies, rigorous performance benchmarking was conducted on the core components of the physics engine.
 We utilized the `criterion` @criterion.rs Rust library, a powerful statistical benchmarking harness. `Criterion` provides several advantages over simple timing loops, including running benchmarks multiple times to gather statistically significant data, detecting performance regressions between code versions, and generating detailed reports, making it invaluable for performance analysis.

-The benchmark suite was designed to measure the performance of critical functions under varying workloads, primarily different numbers of simulated bodies (`N`).
+The benchmark suite was designed to measure the performance of critical functions under varying workloads, primarily different numbers of simulated bodies ($N$).
 Key benchmark groups included `compute_accelerations` (comparing Direct Summation vs. Barnes-Hut) and specific parts of the Morton-based octree construction like `morton_encode` and `morton_sort`.
 Test data (`SimulatedBody` instances) was generated consistently using helper functions like `create_bench_bodies` to ensure repeatable results across runs.

-The insights gained from these benchmarks directly influenced several implementation details, particularly the selection of performance thresholds:

-1.  *Parallel Morton Encoding Threshold (`PARALLEL_ENCODE_THRESHOLD`):*
-    The `morton_encode` benchmark compared the performance of calculating Morton codes sequentially versus in parallel using `rayon`.
-As shown by the benchmark results (#text(red)[REF APPENDIX]), while parallelization offers benefits for large datasets, the overhead associated with thread management and work distribution makes the sequential version faster for smaller numbers of particles.
-The parallel version only overtakes the sequential one after a certain crossover point.
-Based on these measurements, the threshold `PARALLEL_ENCODE_THRESHOLD = 3000` was selected in the Morton-based octree.
-Below this number of bodies, Morton codes are calculated sequentially; at or above this threshold, the parallel `rayon::par_iter` implementation is used.

-2.  *Direct Summation vs. Barnes-Hut Threshold:*
-    The `compute_accelerations` benchmark directly compared the $O(N^2)$ `DirectSummation` method against the $O(N "log"N)$ `MortonBasedOctree` (Barnes-Hut) implementation.
-While Barnes-Hut has better asymptotic complexity, it incurs a higher constant overhead (tree build, traversal).
-Direct summation has low overhead but scales quadratically.
-The benchmark results (#text(red)[REF]) confirmed this trade-off, showing that direct summation was faster below approximately $N=100$.
-Consequently, a dynamic switching mechanism was implemented in the physics controller:
+1. *Algorithm Selection Thresholds for Force Calculation:* The key results for the `compute_accelerations` benchmark group are summarized in @fig:calc-acc-bench.
+This graph plots the average computation time (in milliseconds, on a logarithmic scale) against the number of bodies for four variants: sequential Direct Summation (`direct/sequential`, yellow line), parallel Direct Summation (`direct/parallel`, blue line), sequential Barnes-Hut (`barnes_hut/sequential`, green line), and parallel Barnes-Hut (Morton-based octree, `barnes_hut/parallel`, red line).
+Each data point represents the average of 100 samples and was run on.
+The benchmarks were ran on PC-1 (see @pc-1-specs), so thresholds on other hardware might vary - especially regarding number of CPU-cores.
+This visualization was crucial for determining our performance thresholds:

+    - For very small numbers of bodies ($N < 100$), the `direct/sequential` method (yellow line) is the most performant.
+Its low intrinsic overhead makes it ideal for these scenarios, despite its $O(N^2)$ complexity.
+All other algorithms show an overhead, especially the parallel ones.

+    - As $N$ increases beyond approximately $100$, the `direct/parallel` method (blue line) surpasses sequential direct summation and also remains faster than `barnes_hut/parallel` (red line) for a significant range.
+This is because the parallelization of the $N^2$ calculations effectively utilizes multiple cores, and this benefit outweighs the Barnes-Hut octree construction overhead until the $N^2$ factor becomes too dominant.

+    - The final crossover occurs at approximately $N=440$, where the `barnes_hut/parallel` method (red line) becomes the most efficient.
+Beyond this point, the $O(N "log"N)$ complexity of Barnes-Hut, combined with parallelism, provides superior performance over both direct summation variants.

+  These empirical results from the benchmark graph directly informed the multi-tiered dynamic switching mechanism implemented in the physics controller.

     #box[
     ```rs
-    let accelerations = if bodies_sim.len() < 100 {
+    let accelerations = match bodies_sim.len() {
-        // Use sequential direct summation for small N
-        DirectSummation::calculate_accelerations::<false>(/*...*/)
+            //          Algorithm                  Parallel
+               ..100 => DirectSummation::calc_accs::<false>(grav_const, bodies_sim),
+            100..440 => DirectSummation::calc_accs::<true>(grav_const, bodies_sim),
+            440..    => MortonBasedOctree::calc_accs::<true>(grav_const, bodies_sim),
-    } else {
+        }
-        // Use parallel Barnes-Hut for larger N
-        MortonBasedOctree::calculate_accelerations::<true>(/*...*/)
-    };
     ```
     ]

-    This ensures the simulation adaptively uses the most efficient algorithm based on the current number of bodies.
+    This strategy ensures the simulation adaptively selects the most performant algorithm variant—sequential direct sum for very few bodies, parallel direct sum for an intermediate range, and parallel Barnes-Hut for larger numbers—based on the current number of interacting bodies.
+The "Real-time (60Fps) threshold" line on the diagram provides additional context regarding the absolute performance of these methods.

+#figure(
+ image("calc_acc_bench.png"),
+ caption: [
+   Benchmark results for N-body acceleration calculations, illustrating the performance crossover points that informed the selection of algorithm-switching thresholds.
+Average time per 100 samples (ms, log scale) vs. number of bodies.
+Key thresholds for Direct Summation vs. Barnes-Hut, and parallelization overheads are noted.
+ ]
+)<fig:calc-acc-bench>

+2.  *Parallel Morton Encoding Threshold (`PARALLEL_ENCODE_THRESHOLD`):*
+    The `morton_encode` benchmark group specifically compared the performance of calculating Morton codes sequentially versus in parallel using rayon.
+The results are visualized in @fig:morton-bench.
+This graph plots average encoding time against the number of bodies, for both sequential (`morton-sequential`, green line) and parallel (`morton-parallel`, red line) implementations.

+    As the diagram illustrates, for smaller numbers of particles, the sequential encoding is faster due to the overhead associated with initializing and managing parallel tasks.
+However, as the number of bodies increases, the benefits of parallel computation become apparent.
+The intersection point, where the parallel version starts to outperform the sequential one, is clearly visible around $N approx 4000$.
+Based on these empirical results, for particle counts below 4000, Morton codes are calculated sequentially, while for counts at or above 4000, the parallel `rayon` implementation is utilized to leverage multi-core processing.

+#figure(
+  image("morton-bench.png"),
+  caption: [
+    Morton encoding benchmark results demonstrating the benefit of parallelization for larger datasets.
+Average time per 100 samples (ms, log scale) vs. number of bodies.
+Parallel encoding surpasses sequential performance around N ≈ 4000, after overcoming initial Rayon overhead.
+  ]
+)<fig:morton-bench>

 In summary, using `criterion` for systematic benchmarking was crucial for optimizing the physics engine.
 It provided the quantitative data needed to justify algorithmic choices and fine-tune parameters like parallelization and algorithm-switching thresholds, leading to a more performant and scalable simulation.